renytek13/Soft-Prompt-Generation/README.md

 ## Contact

-If you have any questions, please contact at [zyd993@stu.xjtu.edu.cn](mailto:zyd993@stu.xjtu.edu.cn).
+If you have any questions, please create an issue on this repository or contact at baishuanghao@stuy.xjtu.edu.cn or zyd993@stu.xjtu.edu.cn.

+## Acknowledgements

+Our code is based on [CoOp and CoCoOp](https://github.com/KaiyangZhou/CoOp), [MaPLe](https://github.com/muzairkhattak/multimodal-prompt-learning), and [PDA](https://github.com/BaiShuanghao/Prompt-based-Distribution-Alignment) repository.
+We thank the authors for releasing their code.
+If you use their model and code, please consider citing these works as well.